dataux/dataux/README.md

 cd tools/importgithub
 # assuming elasticsearch on localhost elase --host=myeshost
-# this takes quite a while, i need to cut down to reduce it
-# but unit tests were written against it. sorry.
 go build && ./importgithub

 # using dataux.conf from root of this project